-The Endeavour Foundation Endowment Challenge Fund is a Charitable Trust established to benefit Australians with a disability, especially people with an intellectual or developmental disability.
+The Endeavour Foundation Disability Research Fund is a Charitable Trust established to benefit Australians with a disability, especially people with an intellectual or developmental disability.
 The Fund aims to encourage quality and innovation in the disability services sector.
-Funding is available in an annual competitive grants round for researchers and postgraduate students to undertake research into issues of key importance for the Australian disability sector.
+Funding is available in an annual competitive grants round for researchers to undertake research into issues of key importance for the Australian disability sector.

-Find out more about the Endeavour Foundation Endowment Challenge Fund here.
+To find out more about the Endeavour Foundation Disability Research Fund.

-The funds administered by the Endeavour Foundation Endowment Challenge Fund are dependent on the generosity of our community.
+The funds administered by the Endeavour Foundation Disability Research Fund are dependent on the generosity of our community.
 Find out how to donate to the Fund here.

 Major Research Projects (Current)

 |New information access technologies for people with intellectual disability||Queensland University of Technology||2016-2019|

 |Effective decision making support for people with cognitive disability||La Trobe University, University of Sydney, The University of New South Wales, and Queensland University of Technology, with industry partners Melbourne City Mission, Victorian Office of the Public Advocate, Inclusion Melbourne, Summer Foundation, Department of Family and Community Services (NSW), Office of the Public Advocate (QLD), Office of the Public Guardian (NSW), Queensland Mental Health Commission, The Public Trustee of Queensland, New South Wales Trustee and Guardian, and Office of the Public Guardian (QLD)||2015-2019|